canalplus/rx-player/FILES.md

 regardless of the environment (e.g. in a WebWorker without MSE API or in an environment with MSE API).

+### `src/parsers/`: The parsers

+Functions to parse various formats into the same interface.

+The parsed data being either:
+  - Manifest documents: DASH's MPD, HSS's Manifest...
+  - containers: ISOBMFF (CMAF, fMP4, MP4), Matroska (MKV, WEBM)
+  - text tracks: TTML, SAMI, SRT, WebVTT
+  - image containers: BIF

+### `src/tools/`: RxPlayer tools

+This directory exports RxPlayer tools, which are standalone utilitary classes and function which are not included in the `RxPlayer` media player API.

 ### `src/transports/`: Streaming protocols implementation

 Defines a common interface for multiple streaming technologies (DASH, HSS).